keichi/hpcmaspa17-pfanalyzer/src/3_literature_review.md

 patterns are randomly generated and not based on real-world applications.
 Our proposed simulator accepts arbitrary communication patterns obtained from real-world applications using our custom profiler.

+$\mathit{INAM}^2$ [@Subramoni2016] is a comprehensive tool to monitor and analyze the traffic in an InfiniBand network.
+The tight integration with the job scheduler and co-designed MPI library allows $\mathit{INAM}^2$ to associate network activities with MPI.
+For example, a significant features of
+$\mathit{INAM}^2$ is to locate hot spots in the interconnect and reverse-lookup its source to node, job or process.